virtool/virtool-website/content/docs/manual/gs_configuration.md

 {{< option data_path >}}

 Virtool stores application data here.
-This includes sample reads and analyses, reference indexes, log files, and other data.
+This includes samples and analyses, reference indexes, subtractions, log files, and uploaded files.

 {{< option watch_path >}}

 Virtool will autmatically retrieve files dropped here and make them available for sample creation.
+Files are deleted from the watch path once they are pulled into the file manager.

 ## Examples